 Step 3.
 Play Necrolyte, use her with the minion adjacent to that minion with Blood Gem.

-Prioritize cards that are already 2/2 or have utility and do not need stats.
-Cards such as Spawn of N’Zoth, Sellemental, Brann Bronzebeard, Kaboom Bot, Lightfang Enforcer, Acolyte of C’Thun, Tavern Tempest, Primalfin, Freedealing Gambler, and Murozand.
+- Prioritize cards that are already 2/2 or have utility and do not need stats.
+Cards such as Spawn of N’Zoth, Sellemental, Brann Bronzebeard, Kaboom Bot, Lightfang Enforcer, Acolyte of C’Thun, Tavern Tempest, Primalfin Lookout, Freedealing Gambler, and Murozand.

-She can follow the same curve as Yogg-Saron, but it may not be as effective since minion will not be as strong, however, it is a good option if you find yourself with potential triples from Sellemental.
+- She can follow the same curve as Yogg-Saron, but it may not be as effective since minion will not be as strong, however, it is a good option if you find yourself with potential triples from Sellemental.
+Warrior curve and Jeef curve work real well with her as well.

 Yogg-Saron, Hope’s End